joeyrideout/csp-endpoint/README.md

 ## Windows CSP violation report endpoint

-This is a streamlined version of [csp-endpoint](https://github.com/c0nrad/csp-endpoint) meant to be run in a robust manner by the [PM2 Node.js process manager](http://pm2.keymetrics.io/) with minimal setup time, automatic upkeep, and logging on any Windows machine.
+This is a streamlined version of [csp-endpoint](https://github.com/c0nrad/csp-endpoint) meant to be run in a robust manner by the [PM2 Node.js process manager](http://pm2.keymetrics.io/) with minimal setup time, automatic upkeep, DoS protection, and logging on any Windows machine.

 ## Setup